-For We Are Many is a 2019 British supernatural horror anthology feature film produced by Lawrie Brewster (director of The Devil’s Machine; The Black Gloves; Lord of Tears; The Unkindness of Ravens) and Hex Studios.
+For We Are Many is a 2019 British supernatural horror anthology film produced by Lawrie Brewster (director of The Devil’s Machine; The Black Gloves; Lord of Tears; The Unkindness of Ravens) and Hex Studios.

 The movie stars Nicholas Vince (Hellraiser; Nightbreed), Eileen Dietz (The Exorcist), Laurence R. Harvey (Human Centipede II), Jamie Scott Gordon (Automata; The Black Gloves, The Unkindness of Ravens) and Julin (Knucklebones).

-The anthology that features thirteen tales, all completely original, and created especially for the feature film.
+The anthology features thirteen tales, all completely original, and created especially for the feature film.
 Each story focuses on a particular demonic entity, inspired by a wide set of influences, from the diabolical creatures of Pagan culture to the infernal foes of religion, and the unnatural horrors of the cosmos.

 For We Are Many will be available to rent and own on DVD and North American digital HD internet, cable, and satellite platforms through Freestyle Digital Media on May 29, 2020.

 ” …while several segments might independently earn higher valuations in a vacuum, the draining effect of everything running together makes For We Are Many a mildly mediocre experience overall.
 Demons aren’t often dull, except when you have to go through their recycled rituals 15 times in a row.”
 Culture Crypt